JamJar00/JamJar00.github.io/index.md

 Over the years I've built everything from networking libraries for multiplayer games (ever played [Among Us](https://store.steampowered.com/app/945360/Among_Us/)?) to turbulence tracking apps used in the cockpits of hundreds of planes.

+I've also had success as an entrepreneur and in 2022 Unordinal acquired my long standing side hustle, [DarkRift Networking](https://unordinal.com/unordinal-acquires-darkrift2-and-releases-it-as-an-open-source-initiative/).

 ## Technologies
 - Kubernetes
 - Terraform